michelle-vel/news_scraper/README.md

    - the full text of each article is sent back to the python side
    - if necessary, the text is cleaned by using the chatGPT API
    - all the information from the article and the full, cleaned text is put into SQLite database
+   - the full text is also returned to the user

 2. Web app: